top of page

 A mesmerising sunset each evening is guaranteed, and there are plenty of places to rent SUPs and kayaks so you can watch the colours from the water.
 Expect to pay about 200 baht per hour to rent a paddleboard or kayak and volleyball nets can be found on Long Beach.

 For long-term travelling, I do not go anywhere without this sunblock.
 It is a little pricey, but it lasts forever, and as it is made of zinc it is the only sun protection that doesn't make me sweat!
-It is in solid form, so ideal for hand-luggage only backpackers – I love it!
+It is in solid form, so ideal for hand luggage-only backpackers – I love it!

 I Dream of Mangoes paddle boarding at Klong Nin Beach under a purple sky